Rod Blagojevich controversies: Federal investigations

 Since 2005, Blagojevich has been the subject of at least a dozen separate federal investigations, involving accusations against at least 14 other people, including Blagojevich's former fundraiser Tony Rezko.
 In 2006, Blagojevich said that he has been targeted for investigation by "scoundrels" due to the change he brought as governor, such as his ethics reform bill.

 On December 30, 2005, it was reported that a leasing deal reached for occupants of the rebuilt Illinois Tollway oasis had come under investigation by U.S. Attorney Patrick Fitzgerald.
 Those who signed the fast food contracts were reported to be connected to Blagojevich campaign fundraising.
-This was is in addition to other investigations in the Illinois Department of Transportation, the Department of Corrections and the Department of Children and Family Services.
+This was in addition to other investigations in the Illinois Department of Transportation, the Department of Corrections and the Department of Children and Family Services.

 On June 30, 2006, it was revealed that state Attorney General Lisa Madigan had received a letter from United States Attorney Patrick Fitzgerald, stating that Fitzgerald is looking into "very serious allegations of endemic hiring fraud" in the Blagojevich administration, and thanking Madigan for turning over her office's investigation to the federal authorities.

 In September 2006, news outlets began reporting that Blagojevich had accepted a $1,500 check from Mike Ascaridis, whom the governor described as one of his closest friends, in 2003.
 The check was given two weeks after Ascaridis' wife, Beverly, received a state job at the Illinois Department of Natural Resources.
 Beverly Ascaridis received this appointment despite having failed a state hiring exam.
 Blagojevich initially asserted that the check was written as a seventh birthday gift to his older daughter.
 He later said it was a gift for his younger daughter's christening.
 Then-U.S. Attorney Patrick Fitzgerald and the FBI investigated the matter, but Blagojevich was never charged in connection to it.
 In 2005, Beverly Ascaridis told investigators that she believed she had been hired in exchange for the check.

 On October 2, 2006, the St. Louis Post-Dispatch reported that a company that contributed close to $120,000 to Blagojevich's 2002 gubernatorial campaign won a no-bid contract.
 Even though the contract was awarded by the Illinois' Capital Development Board, the board still reported to the governor.

+Blagojevich was indicted by a federal grand jury in April 2009.
+On August 17, 2010, he was convicted on a charge of lying to the FBI, but a mistrial was ordered for the remaining 23 federal charges.
+On June 27, 2011, following another trial, he was found guilty of 17 charges.
+In 2020, after Blagojevich had been imprisoned for nearly eight years of his 14-year sentence, President Donald Trump commuted his sentence.
+On February 10, 2025, Trump pardoned him, clearing his criminal record.